All Episodes

 I know you're talking about the wild man creature and everything.

-I've hunted in those woods too, and I've heard some things sitting in a deer blind out in the Big Thicket area.
+I've hunted in those woods, too, and I've heard some things sitting in a deer blind out in the big thicket area and heard things in the mornings, early, early mornings, and late at the evenings right about darker.

 I wouldn't know what it was.